-There is more that's "short" in this statement than just a shortcut and short grass: it is also short-sighted.
 In the long run, mowing in this manner will not decrease, but increase the amount of care you have to put into your lawn.
 Why?
-Because it will harm your lawn, then you will have to put extra time, energy and money into repairing it.
+Because it will harm your lawn, then you will have to put extra time, energy, and money into repairing it.
 Learning how high to cut your grass is a critically important step in your lawn-care education.

-At least subscribing to this landscaping myth will not cause any harm, but thinking this way does impose an unnecessary restriction on you, thereby diminishing the pleasure you can take in your landscaping.
+Subscribing to this landscaping myth will not cause any harm, but thinking this way does impose an unnecessary restriction, thereby diminishing the pleasure you can take in your landscaping.
 It is also an understandable misconception, in the sense that, indeed, planting in the summer's heat has been the death knell of many a plant.

 But that still leaves fall.
 Late autumn is, in fact, a good time to plant trees.

-That is, you should, indeed, be concerned about inflicting mechanical damage on trees while mowing and weed whacking.
+A concer to have with this is inflicting mechanical damage on trees while mowing and weed whacking.
 And using mulch around trees is a good solution.
 But the devil is in the details.
 Do not just "dump a pile of mulch" around your specimen.
 Two inches of mulch, properly placed, can be beneficial.
-The infamous "mulch volcano," on the other hand, can be quite harmful.

 Not that you can automatically assume that the nursery was at fault.
 In your mind, everything has been the same for the two trees since you brought them home and planted them.
 But has it really been exactly the same?
 Did you know, for example, that the soil (and therefore drainage, nutrients, etc.) in location X can be different from that in location Y even though the two are just a few feet away from each other?
 Nor have you been observing the two specimens 24-7 since their installation.
 Who knows what pest or disease problems may, at some point, have attacked the one, but not the other?

-First of all, disabuse yourself of the notion that "more is better" when it comes to watering grass or most any other plant.
+"More is better" doesn't always apply to watering grass or most any other plant.
 There can definitely be too much of a good thing here.
 Grass and other plants can be damaged if they receive too much water.

 Secondly, if you water frequently but in small amounts, you are encouraging the grass to form a shallow root system.
 What you want is just the opposite.
 Watering less often but in greater amounts (within reason) leads to the formation of a deeper root system and that healthy, green lawn you crave.